 Sweet Juliet (1989)

 Sweet Juliet lives up to her name where fragrance is concerned, but possibly a misnomer re growth habit, as she is a bit of a beast, (in the nicest possible way).
 She produces masses of tall upright basal shoots, with great healthy foliage.
-The flowers are beautiful, but much less numerous than with most of the Austins. sold out
+The flowers are beautiful, but much less numerous than with most of the Austins. available soon

 Similar breeding as the girl above, the Noisette influence which tends to thrive in our warm climate.
 She is more on the yellow/apricot side, great texture and fragrance, on a slightly more delicate bush than Juliet!